hrOarr/Kubernetes-Certified-Application-Developer-CKAD-with-Tests/Section 2: Core Concepts/Kubernetes Architecture.md

    - Uses the CSI (container storage interface) gRPC to configure block volumes.
    - It uses the CNI plugin configured in the cluster to allocate the pod IP address and set up any necessary network routes and firewall rules for the pod.

+ - **Kube Proxy**

+   Kube-proxy is a daemon that runs on every node as a daemonset.
+It is a proxy component that implements the Kubernetes Services concept for pods. (single DNS for a set of pods with load balancing).
+It primarily proxies UDP, TCP, and SCTP and does not understand HTTP.

+   When you expose pods using a Service (ClusterIP), Kube-proxy creates network rules to send traffic to the backend pods (endpoints) grouped under the Service object.
+Meaning, all the load balancing, and service discovery are handled by the Kube proxy.

+ - **Container Runtime**

+   Container runtime runs on all the nodes in the Kubernetes cluster.
+It is responsible for pulling images from container registries, running containers, allocating and isolating resources for containers, and managing the entire lifecycle of a container on a host.

+   To understand this better, let’s take a look at two key concepts:
+    - Container Runtime Interface (CRI): It is a set of APIs that allows Kubernetes to interact with different container runtimes.
+It allows different container runtimes to be used interchangeably with Kubernetes.
+The CRI defines the API for creating, starting, stopping, and deleting containers, as well as for managing images and container networks.
+    - Open Container Initiative (OCI): It is a set of standards for container formats and runtimes